Trisha Goddard: Career

 In 2006, Goddard appeared as a guest on the BBC's The Kumars at No. 42 and was also the guest host for an episode of the second series of The Friday Night Project, for Channel 4.
 Goddard also had her own talk show on Liverpool radio station City Talk 105.9.
 Goddard also made an appearance on Who Wants To Be A Millionaire? raising up to £75,000.
 She also made an appearance on the BBC show Shooting Stars in 2010.
 Also that year, she began to make occasional appearances on the American talk programme Maury as a consultant and a guest host.
 In October 2011, NBCUniversal Television Distribution announced that the network would launch an American version of her eponymous talk show to start in September 2012.
 In April 2014, it was announced that the programme had been cancelled after two seasons.

-In August 2017, Goddard guest hosted the Channel 5 programmeThe Wright Stuff for five episodes.
+In August 2017, Goddard guest hosted the Channel 5 programme The Wright Stuff for five episodes.
 She was a regular panellist on Channel 5's Big Brother's Bit on the Side.
 In February 2018, Goddard appeared on an episode of BBC One game show Pointless Celebrities, appearing alongside Katie Derham.
 In January 2020, Goddard took part in the twelfth series of Dancing on Ice.
 She was paired with Łukasz Różycki.
 They were the first couple to be eliminated from the competition after the judges chose to save ITV News presenter Lucrezia Millarini and her skating partner Brendyn Hatfield.
 In February 2021, Goddard appeared on Piers Morgan's Life Stories.
 In March 2021, it was announced Goddard would present a revival series of You Are What You Eat, which aired the following year.
 In August 2021, she served a guest presenter on Jeremy Vine during Vine's absence.
 The same year, she joined Talkradio and began presenting its television station equivalent, TalkTV from April 2022.
 In August 2024, Goddard appeared as a guest presenter on Good Morning Britain.
 In April 2025, Goddard entered the Celebrity Big Brother house to appear as a housemate on the twenty-fourth series.